-Color is my passion and my main vehicle of artistic expression.
+Color is my passion and my primary vehicle of artistic expression.
 I feel color so intensely that it intoxicates me.
-I remember when I first saw a Van Gogh painting, I salivated.
-The colors were powerfully rich and luscious.
-I was exhilarated.
+When I first saw a Van Gogh painting, I drooled—exhilarated as the colors were powerfully rich and luscious.
 What an experience!
-Then later, after looking at a Rothko, I was transported to a different place, a quiet meditative state of beautiful inner-light experience.
+Then later, after looking at a Rothko, I was transported to a different place, a peaceful meditative state of beautiful inner-light experience.

 Color is profoundly subliminally effective.
-It can elevate you to many different states and like music, it can calm you, excite you, inspire you, take away your pain, make you feel good, lift your spirits and bring you to another frame of mind.
+It can elevate you to many different states, and like music, it can calm you, excite you, inspire you, take away your pain, make you feel good, lift your spirits and bring you to another frame of mind.
 Its vibratory force can influence human behavior and is incredibly healing when used effectively.

 Imagine a world without color.
 Color should not be feared but embraced, for it can reveal many amazing things to the human psyche.”

 Art is as much an expression of my own inner life and my struggle to maintain equilibrium as it is about my observations of the world around me.
 From the marching mushrooms to the sensual tango dancers, from the quiet wisdom of a giant tabby cat to the intense trapped energy of the “burqa ladies,” it is a metaphor for life on 21st Century Planet Earth and the cry of that small inner voice inside us, aching to be heard.